Simply connected varieties in characteristic $p>0$: Introduction

-{\it Acknowledgements:} It is a pleasure to thank Adrian Langer for indicating to us the reference \cite{Lan09}.
-His boundedness theorems play a very important role in this article.
+{\it Acknowledgements:} It is a pleasure to thank Adrian Langer for a discussion his boundedness theorems, which play a very important role in this article.
 We also thank Alexander Schmitt for discussions.
 We thank Jean-Beno\^{\i}t Bost for his interest, and for contributing in the form of Appendix A to this article.
+We thank the referees for their precise work which helped us to improve the exposition of our text, in particular, it led us to treat the Verschiebung map in a clearer way in the proof of Theorem~\ref{thm:mainthm}.